Endeavour 37: Design

 There are a number of accounts that indicate that the Endeavour 37 design originated from a Creekmore 34 boat that had been cut in half amidships and extended by 3 ft in length.
 The Endeavour 37 mold was then made using that modified Creekmore as a plug.

 The Endeavour 37 is a recreational keelboat, built predominantly of fiberglass solid laminate, with teak wood trim.
 It has a masthead sloop rig, or an optional cutter rig, ketch or yawl rig, each with aluminum spars.
 Boats were also available with a tall rig, about 3 ft higher, for sailing in areas with lighter winds.
 A bowsprit was also optional.

 The design features a raked stem, a slightly raised counter transom, a keel-mounted rudder controlled by a wheel and a fixed modified long keel, with a cut-away forefoot.
 It displaces 20000 lb and carries 8000 lb of ballast.

 The boat has a draft of 4.50 ft with the standard keel fitted.

 The boat is fitted with a British Perkins Engines 4-108 diesel engine of 50 hp for docking and maneuvering.
 The fuel tank holds 55 u.s.gal and the fresh water tank has a capacity of 101 u.s.gal.

 The design has sleeping accommodation for six people.
 Unconventionally, there is private double stateroom aft on the port side, a double quarter berth on the starboard side, plus a forward dinette table that folds, with two settee berths.
 In this arrangement the galley is located amidships on the starboard side and is a U-shaped design, with a three-burner, alcohol-fired stove, an oven and a 10 cuft ice box.
 Pressurized water is also supplied, as well as foot-pumped water.
 The head is located amidships, on the port side, opposite the galley and features a shower.

 The interior wood is all teak, with a teak parquet cabin sole.
 In the cockpit, the coamings and the rail caps are all teak, as are the coach house roof-mounted handrails.

 Ventilation is provided by three deck hatches and ten opening ports.

 For sailing the mainsheet is attached to the bridge deck.
 There is a mast-mounted winch provided for the mainsail halyard and the genoa.
 The genoa is sheeted with rail-mounted tracks to two cockpit coaming-mounted winches.

 The design has a PHRF racing average handicap of 186 and a Portsmouth Yardstick handicap of 88.0.

 Operational history

 In the 1994 Field Guide to Sailboats of North America, Second Edition, Richard Sherwood wrote, "with a private stateroom aft and with a total of six bunks, the Endeavour qualifies as a live-aboard boat with a lot of storage space, With two or four aboard there is no need to use the settees for berths.
 The keel is long and the displacement hull is heavy.
-Draft is shallow.
+The draft is shallow.
 When the boat is rigged as a ketch, the mizzen goes through the cockpit just forward of the binnacle.
 A more conventional cabin arrangement is available."